ibexa/documentation-developer/docs/updating/from_3.3/update_from_3.3.md

     composer require ibexa/commerce:[[= latest_tag =]] --with-all-dependencies --no-scripts
     ```

-If your `composer.json` is still using the `https://flex.ibexa.co` endpoint in `extra.symfony.endpoint`,
+If your `composer.json` still uses the `https://flex.ibexa.co` endpoint in `extra.symfony.endpoint`,
-you need to replace it with the new [`https://api.github.com/repos/ibexa/recipes/contents/index.json?ref=flex/main` endpoint.](https://github.com/ibexa/website-skeleton/blob/v3.3.16/composer.json#L98)
+replace it with the new [`https://api.github.com/repos/ibexa/recipes/contents/index.json?ref=flex/main`](https://github.com/ibexa/website-skeleton/blob/v3.3.16/composer.json#L98) endpoint.

 You can do it manually, or by running the following command: